United Airlines Flight 175: Aftermath

 Flight 175's crash into the South Tower was faster and lower down than that of the North Tower, impacting close to a corner rather than midway into the structure, compromising its structural integrity more.
 Thus, there was far more structural weight pressing down on an unbalanced, damaged section of the building on fire.
-The South Tower collapsed at 9:59 A.M. after burning for 56 minutes.
+The South Tower collapsed at 9:59 a.m. after burning for 56 minutes.
 (Note: NIST and the 9/11 Commission both give the time as 9:58:59 a.m., which is subsequently rounded to 9:59 for simplicity.
 If the Commission's claim that the South Tower was struck at 9:03:11 is to be believed, then it collapsed after 55 minutes and 48 seconds, not 56 minutes.)
-Flight 175's impact did not directly cause the collapse of the south tower, but rather the fires caused by the aircraft's jet fuel were the reason for the collapse.
+The National Institute of Standards and Technology attributed the collapse to fires fed by the aircraft's jet fuel acting on structure already damaged by the impact.
 The South Tower was the first of the two skyscrapers to collapse despite being the second to be hit.
 Nobody who was in the South Tower at the time of its collapse survived.

 The flight recorders for Flight175, as with Flight11's, were never found.
 Some debris from Flight175 was recovered nearby, including the landing gear found on top of a building on the corner of West Broadway and Park Place, an engine found at Church and Murray Street, and a section of the fuselage which landed on top of 5 World Trade Center.
 In April 2013, a piece of the inboard wing flap mechanism from a Boeing 767 was discovered wedged between two buildings at Park Place.

+Ahmed al-Ghamdi's Saudi Arabian driver's license was recovered from the World Trade Center site.

 After burning for 56 minutes, the South Tower collapsed at 9:59, 29 minutes before the North Tower's collapse, despite being hit 17 minutes later.